Kothha

-Kothha is an Indian Bengali language romantic drama television series that premiered on 15 December 2023 at Bengali General Entertainment Channel Star Jalsha.
-It went off air on 6 October 2025 .The show is also available on the digital platform JioHotstar.
+Kothha is an Indian Bengali language romantic drama television series that premiered from 15 December 2023 on Star Jalsha.
+It went off air on 6 October 2025.
 It starred Sushmita Dey and Saheb Bhattacharya in lead roles.

 Plot

 The story revolves around girl named Kothha (Kathakali), a student of botany, who loves gardening.
 On the other hand the hero AV is a chef.
 It is to be seen how they fall in love with each other.